DIDSR/sfrc/README.rst

    :alt: some image
    :width: 500px

 *Fig 1: An illustration of inputs to sFRC as test images from novel methods (such as AI or Iterative (IRT)-based) and reference methods (such as physics-based), and hallucination threshold.
-The figure also depicts outputs as red-bounding boxes on images from the novel and reference methods to indicate fake patches and actual anatomy in the corresponding reference patches.*
+The figure also depicts outputs as red-bounding boxes on images from the novel and reference methods to indicate hallucinated patches and actual anatomy in the novel and reference patched pairs.*

 .. raw:: html

    </div>

-- **Hallucination Threshold**: It is a frequency value between 0 to 0.5*pixel\  :sup:`-1`.
-If 1 pixel = 0.50 mm then hallucination threshold could be set between 0 and 1 mm \  :sup:`-1` (where, 1 mm \  :sup:`-1` is the endpoint of the sFRC’s Y-axis).
-A hallucination threshold can be directly input by users, or set using a few patches or ROIs that are predefined as fake by human observers or is determined using imaging theory-based limitation for a given undersampled image restoration problem [`Bhadra et al <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8673588/>`_, `sFRC paper <https://www.techrxiv.org/users/763069/articles/740286-fake-detection-in-ai-assisted-image-recovery-using-scanning-fourier-ring-correlation-sfrc>`_].
-Using the known fake patches, patch-wise FRC curves are obtained.
+- **Hallucination Threshold**: The hallucination threshold can be directly input by users, or set using a few patches or ROIs that are predefined as hallucination by human observers or is determined using imaging theory-based limitation for a given undersampled image restoration problem [`Bhadra et al <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8673588/>`_, `sFRC paper <https://doi.org/10.36227/techrxiv.171259560.02243347/v2>`_].
+Using the known hallucinated patches, patch-wise FRC curves are obtained.
 Then the hallucination threshold is set as the maximum of the x-coordinate values corresponding to the set of x-coordinates due to the intersection between the FRC curves and the FRC thresholds.The FRC threshold is usually set the same for a given modality.
 In this work, we used y=0.5 and y=0.75 as the FRC thresholds for the CT superresolution and MRI subsampling problems respectively.
-When tuning the hallucination threshold, the data point corresponding to one-third of Y-axis of an sFRC plot is a good starting point.

 .. raw:: html